nmeum/saneterm/DESIGN.md

 each Gtk signal to determine the current control character, which should be send to the PTY, using `termios(3)`.
 Additionally, the line buffer is bypassed on these signals and any data presently stored in it is never received by the application.
+In this regarding `VEOF` (ctrl+d) is handled in a special way as it also causes the current line buffer to be written to the PTY.

 [9term man page]: https://9fans.github.io/plan9port/man/man1/9term.html
 [gtk textbuffer]: https://developer.gnome.org/gtk3/stable/GtkTextBuffer.html